julianpeeters/avro-scala-macro-annotations/README.md

         case class MyRecord()

-Now the fields and methods necessary for de/serialization are generated for you at compile time.
+First the fields are added automatically, then the methods necessary for de/serialization are generated for you, at compile time.

+This is a work in progress.
+Criticism is appreciated.

 ##1) Avro-Type-Provider
 If your use-case is "data-first" and you're using an Avro runtime library that allows you to use Scala case classes to represent your Avro records, then you are probably a little weary of transcribing Avro Schemas into their Scala case class equivalents.